brainwipe/icar/books/core/Chapters as Markdown/ch5-technology.md

 Hours EV: 200
 Sensors: EM, EG, EN
 Meat required: 3+
-For those travelling to more dangerous parts of the cosmos, Moss�s Expeditionary Armour is the toughest unpowered armour they offer.
-Incorporating Moss�s typical EV specifications (it will protect against vacuum; fire; extreme cold (-200C) and heat (+300C); radiation; pressure (20 ATM)).
+For those travelling to more dangerous parts of the cosmos, Moss's Expeditionary Armour is the toughest unpowered armour they offer.
+Incorporating Moss's typical EV specifications (it will protect against vacuum; fire; extreme cold (-200C) and heat (+300C); radiation; pressure (20 ATM)).
 Personal Shield Generators
 Personal Shield generators are a popular way to provide a compact protection against damage.
 For rules on shields see Shields on page 9.
-Shields form an invisible layer around the user�s form - including their clothing and anything they are carrying (within reason, a personal shield will not cover an entire Grav Car but will cover the driver).
+Shields form an invisible layer around the user's form - including their clothing and anything they are carrying (within reason, a personal shield will not cover an entire Grav Car but will cover the driver).
 They only work from the outside in, allowing you to fire out through them.
 All shields have an AR of 100.
 Anything with a small mass hitting the shield with great energy will have its energy sapped from it.
 This includes bullets, shrapnel and meteorites.
 Heavier objects moving quickly will transfer its energy onto the user of the shield without stun and damage.
 This might disable the shield (GM decides).
 For example, if you are hit by a speeding car, you will be thrown back and the shield will shut down.
-You will not take damage (you might take Stun at the GM�s discretion).
+You will not take damage (you might take Stun at the GM's discretion).
 If you fall from a great height (more than 20m), a normal shield will not be able to slow you down gently enough and you will take Stun and some damage.
 Moss Suresafe Shield
 Cost: 1800
 Hit Point Soak: 300 (per turn)